AyoubTRD/smart-contract-analyzer-web/README.md

+# How to run
+1. Run `npm install`
+2. Make sure the api is currently running, get the source code from [here](https://github.com/AyoubTRD/smart-contract-analyzer-api) and follow the instructions
+3. Run `npm run dev`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.